fuzziqersoftware/newserv/README.md

 When newserv indexes the quests during startup, it will warn (but not fail) if any quests are corrupt or in unrecognized formats.

 If you've changed the contents of the quests directory, you can re-index the quests without restarting the server by running `reload quests` in the interactive shell.
+The new quests will be available immediately, but any games with quests already in progress will continue using the old versions of the quests until those quests end.

 All quests, including those originally in GCI or DLQ format, are treated as online quests unless their filenames specify the dl category. newserv allows players to download all quests, even those in non-download categories.